 One of the oldest civilizations and home to the world's largest population, China offers a multitude of adventures like no other.
 While it's almost impossible to include all the unique experiences in one single post, here I hand-pick 8 things to do only in China.
 Some you may have experienced or heard of, but some you might not.

 Temple of Heaven Park, where Chinese ancient emperors used to pray for good harvests and atonement, is one of the most visited sights in Beijing.
 For some, the beautiful temples and pagoda are what they're here for, for others, it's a wonderful chance to get a taste of local life.
 Actually, the activities taking place on the extensive grounds of the park are equally attractive as the temple itself.
 Visit in the early morning and you'll see people playing chess, practicing tai chi, dancing, singing, etc. You can even join them who would be happy to teach you how to do it.
 In spite of so much going on, you'll still feel a sense of peace and tranquillity and get an insight into the local way of life.

 After touring Beijing, most travelers in China will take a 1.5-hour flight to the ancient city of Xi'an for a glimpse of the Army of Terracotta Warriors.
 Why not try something different this time?
 The bullet train opened in 2012 may offer a unique way to travel to Xi'an.
 With a speed of up to 300 km/h, the 1454-km journey takes only 5 hours.
-Though it still takes longer time than the flight, it's cheaper and most importantly more scenic and worth the extra hours.
+Though it still takes a longer time than the flight, it's cheaper and most importantly more scenic and worth the extra hours.

 All you need to do is hop on the train like the Chinese do, get a window seat, and soak up splendid views from rolling hills and mountains to bright yellow and green fields stretching as far as your eyes can see.
 With such impressive speed and spectacular scenery, your trip to Xi'an on the bullet train is definitely a must-have experience.